DlyaR19/Spirit/README.md

 If you have Maven globally installed, you can replace `./mvnw` with `mvn`.

 This will build a JAR file with all the dependencies and front-end resources,ready to be run.
 The file can be found in the `target` folder after the build completes.
-You then launch the application using
+You then launch the bewerbung using
 ```
 java -jar target/spirit-1.0-SNAPSHOT.jar
 ```